 However, as with anything physical, it’s important to listen to your body.
 It’s normal to feel a stretch when doing these exercises, but none of them should cause pain, so if you do experience any new discomfort, you should stop immediately and seek treatment from a doctor or physiotherapist.

 One of the leading causes of neck pain in the workplace is a poor desk configuration.
-If you or your employees are taking breaks and stretching regularly and still experiencing neck problems, you may want to book a DSE assessment to evaluate your workstations.
+If you or your employees are taking breaks and stretching regularly and still experiencing neck and shoulder tension, you may want to book a DSE assessment to evaluate your workstations.

 We offer a range of DSE assessment options, including virtual DSE assessments for remote workers and online self-assessments.
 Feel free to get in touch with the Workhappy team to discuss the best solution for your needs.